b3nj4m/hubot/docs/brains.md

 ### hgetall(table)

-Get the whole hash table as an object.
+Get the whole hash table as a Map.

-Returns promise for object.
+Returns promise for Map.

 ### hincrby(table, key, num)